BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FemtoRV32_IX.md

 ![](Images/6502.jpg)

+The image is taken from wikipedia.
+See also the [visual6502 project](http://www.visual6502.org/), lots of information there.
+It is a good idea to take a look at designs of processors from the 80's, because they are simple enough.
 The instruction decoder is the grid-like structure on the top of the image.
 Horizontally, you have the 8 bits and negated 8 bits of the currently decoded instruction, and vertically, all the `ANDs` computed between these bits (each 'dot' on the grid corresponds to an `AND`), then these vertical lines are combined with `ORs` to form the internal signals of the processor.

-Note that the
-signals that select among more than two sources use one wire per source (for instance, selecting among 4 sources is 0001, 0010, 0100, 1000).
+Let us get back to our RISC-V processor.
+Note that the signals that select among more than two sources use one wire per source (for instance, selecting among 4 sources is 0001, 0010, 0100, 1000).
 This so-called _one hot encoding_ may sound stupid since we could use instead (00, 01, 10, 11), but in fact doing so